 Shop the farmer’s market: they’ll take the egg cartons and berry baskets back for reuse.
 Your veggies will also most likely be free of plastic and stickers.

-For more ideas, read Bea’s extensive list here.
+For more ideas, read Bea’s blog here.